angr/angr/docs/advanced-topics/ir.rst

 Python.
 In addition, PyVEX implements its own pretty-printing so that it can show register names instead of register offsets in PUT and GET instructions.

-PyVEX is accessable through angr through the ``Project.factory.block`` interface.
+PyVEX is accessible through angr through the ``Project.factory.block`` interface.
 There are many different representations you could use to access syntactic properties of a block of code, but they all have in common the trait of analyzing a particular sequence of bytes.
 Through the ``factory.block``